ternium1/ternium1/README.md

 ### Hi there 👋
+wassup?

+I'm 16
+Currently learning React & FastAPI to make a fullstack app Docker is amazing
 <!--
 **ternium1/ternium1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.